Contrastive Self-supervised Neural Architecture Search: Methodology

 \section{Methodology}

-We will generally describe two main fundamental components of our study: neural architecture search and contrastive self-supervised visual representation learning in Sect.~\ref{NAS} and Sect.~\ref{SSL}.
-Finally, we will formulate the Contrastive Self-supervised Neural Architecture Search (CS-NAS) as a hyper-parameters optimization problem and establish its solution by tree-structured Parzen estimator in Sect.~\ref{TPE_section}
+We will generally describe two main fundamental components of our study: neural architecture search (NAS) and contrastive self-supervised visual representation learning (C-SSL) in Sect.~\ref{NAS} and Sect.~\ref{SSL}.
+Finally, we will formulate the Contrastive Self-supervised Neural Architecture Search (CSNAS) as a hyper-parameters optimization problem and establish its solution by tree-structured Parzen estimator in Sect.~\ref{TPE_section}